Stony Brook great value

 Stony Brook’s faculty have received international and national recognition for their achievements.
 Nobel Laureates, Guggenheim Fellows, Pulitzer Prize winners, and MacArthur Grant recipients teach on our campus, making it a magnet for outstanding students.

-Our diverse campus attracts more than 25,270 students from nearly all 50 states and more than 100 countries.
+Our diverse campus attracts more than 25,700 students from nearly all 50 states and more than 100 countries.
 As a freshman, you will belong to one of six Undergraduate Colleges organized around students’ interests.
 The Undergraduate Colleges exemplify Stony Brook’s unique approach to life and learning, combining all the advantages of a major university with the close connections of a small community.
-Each College has only 450 students and offers academic and residential advising to help you schedule classes, choose a major, and adjust to college life.
+Each College offers academic and residential advising to help you schedule classes, choose a major, and adjust to college life.
 You will also have the opportunity to take classes in small group settings and attend informal gatherings with your professors and fellow students.

 Stony Brook University offers many unique semester, academic year, and winter and summer study abroad programs on six continents in nearly 30 different countries.
 Our diverse and prestigious programs allow students to experience a once-in-a-lifetime opportunity in places such as Madagascar—led by renowned scholar, MacArthur Fellow, and Indianapolis Prize–winner Patricia Wright—and Stony Brook’s Turkana Basin Institute in Kenya, established in cooperation with renowned anthropologists Richard, Meave, and Louise Leakey.